Tarot Symbols: The Staff

 Among the Tarot symbols, the staff primarily signifies leadership.

-Symbolism of the staff dates all the way back to ancient times in which a staff was used by shepherds to guide their flock.
-Herein resides significant symbolic meaning of leadership and altruistic authority which still stands strong today - particularly when the staff is seen in Tarot symbols.
+The symbolism of the staff dates all the way back to ancient times in which a staff (hook) was used by shepherds to guide their flock.
+Herein resides significant symbolic meaning of leadership and altruistic authority which still stands strong today – particularly when the staff is seen in Tarot.

 When I see the staff in the cards I think of the rod of Asclepius and the Caduceus.
 These are both Tarot symbols and general symbols of the ancient Greek/Roman culture and they represent life.
 Specifically, they embody the Hippocratic oath to honor, sustain and maintain well being in all life.

 Both the rod of Asclepius and the Caduceus staff is associated with the medical profession as Asclepius was a Greek god of healing.
 Further, Dr. Carl Jung popularized it as a modern medical symbol as he felt it was an appropriate emblem of homeopathy.

 Caduceus means “herald’s staff of office” in Greek, and the center rod was a symbol of Hermes who was the messenger of the gods.